AdobeDocs/experience-manager-65.en/help/sites-authoring/content-fragments.md

 ### Quick Connection to Fragment Editor {#quick-connection-to-fragment-editor}

 You can open the fragment source for editing (the asset) using the **Edit** icon on the component toolbar.
-This will let you [edit and manage the content fragment](/help/assets/content-fragments/content-fragments.md).
+This lets you [edit and manage the content fragment](/help/assets/content-fragments/content-fragments.md).

 >[!CAUTION]
 >
->As always, editing the fragment source will impact all pages that reference that content fragment.
+>As always, editing the fragment source can impact all pages that reference that content fragment.

 ### Adding In-Between Content {#adding-in-between-content}

 When a specific content fragment is added to the page, there is a **Drag components here** placeholder between each HTML paragraph (and at the top/bottom) of the fragment.

-This lets you add extra content [in-between (i.e. in-between content)](/help/assets/content-fragments/content-fragments.md#in-between-content-when-page-authoring-with-content-fragments) the fragment content (at any of the available points), without having to change the root fragment.
+This lets you add extra content [in-between (that is, in-between content)](/help/assets/content-fragments/content-fragments.md#in-between-content-when-page-authoring-with-content-fragments) the fragment content (at any of the available points), without having to change the root fragment.

 For in-between content you can: